Floodplain Development Permit Requirements

 - Flammable or explosive materials coming from upstream

-- Throw away food--including canned goods--that has come in contact with flood waters.
+- Throw away food items--including canned goods--that have come in contact with flood waters.

 - Pump out flooded basements gradually (about one-third of the water per day) to avoid structural damage.

 - Service damaged septic tanks, cesspools, pits, and leaching systems as soon as possible.
 Damaged sewage systems are health hazards.

 Inspecting Utilities In a Damaged Home